 Provides citations to articles, books, book chapters, and dissertations on all aspects of modern literature, language, and linguistics.

 Access to citations and abstracts for every title in the Dissertation Abstracts database.
 Dissertations written from 1997 forward are available full text.
 The database includes citations to dissertations from 1861 to those accepted last semester.
 Citations for dissertations and master's theses published from 1980 forward have abstracts.
+Simple bibliographic citations are available for dissertations dating from 1637.

 Multidisciplinary index to journal literature in the sciences, social sciences, and arts and humanities.
 Offers the option to find cited references, which are the authors lists of articles used in their research.
 Journal coverage in the social sciences, arts, and humanities is not comprehensive.
+Includes conference proceedings in the sciences and social sciences.

 Princeton hosted database of English nouns, verbs, adjectives and adverbs grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept.